fakebenjay/flight-path/README.md

 Technologies Used

 -React.js
 -Redux
 -React Router (with protected routes)
 -JWT Authentication
 -Ruby on Rails
 -bcrpyt
 -PostgreSQL
 -Bootstrap/CSS

--Credit to login/register backgrounds to Codepen.
+-Credit to Shaw at Codepen for the Login/Register backgrounds (https://codepen.io/shshaw/pen/DxJka)

 About Flight Path